Facebook Twitter Instagram

 Visit Buckingham Palace

 The state rooms at Buckingham Palace are open during the summer.
-We highly recommend doing this if you’re looking to do something special during your visit to London.
+We highly recommend doing this if you want to do something special during your visit to London.

-The Queen’s Gallery has been a gallery for the Royal Collection since 1962 and hosts a programme of changing exhibitions from the Royal Collection.
+The Queen’s Gallery has been a gallery for the Royal Collection since 1962.
+It hosts a programme of changing exhibitions from the Royal Collection.
 It is open to the public all year round.

 Share.
 Facebook Twitter Pinterest LinkedIn WhatsApp Email